BlenderCharacters/2_Basic_Rigging/README.md

 + Wireframe viewport shading
 + Selecting more/less

+### 5 What Is Topology
++ Not all things are created equal
++ Sometimes it doesn't matter
++ Sometimes it is critical to modelling
++ Smooth and flat shading

 ### Advanced Section Methods
 + Edge loops
 + Face loops
 + Checker select
 + Inverting a selection

-### Basic Topology
-+ All things are not created equal
-+ Sometimes it doesn't matter
-+ Sometimes it is critical to modelling

 ### Proportional Editing
 + Really Useful when modelling